 I wear contact lenses, so I have a lot of experience traveling southeast Asia with my contact lenses.
-I also have learned a few things that any contact lens wearer should be aware of, especially when traveling out on the back roads or countryside of Southeast Asia.
+I also have learned a few things that any contact lens wearer should be aware of, especially when traveling out on the back roads or in the countryside of Southeast Asia.

 Table of Contents